 - Supervising, mentoring, evaluating, and supporting the professional development of up to two staff people as needed.

 - Approving staff timesheets and schedules as appropriate.

 - Working collaboratively with the funder and HRiA staff to develop and implement enhancements to ensure the project is innovative, meets the needs of OR residents, and responds to the systemic and structural issues that produce health and racial inequities.

-- Contributing technical skills and/or content expertise to this project to ensure its effective implementation and sustainability.
+- Contributing technical skills and/or content expertise on substance use, behavioral health, and/or racial equity to this project to ensure its effective implementation and sustainability.